Chick-fil-A builds bigger coop in Charleston; downtown women's shop closing after 28 years

 Plans presented to the town for a new car wash beside the Lowes Foods-anchored Market at Mill Creek Shopping Center on S.C.
 Highway 41 show the future site of Mavis Discount Tire.

 The tire store would sit just west of the Starbucks coffee shop in the shopping center.
-Millwood, N.Y.-based Mavis offers two other locations in the Charleston area on Rivers Avenue in North Charleston and Trolley Road in Summerville.
+Millwood, N.Y.-based Mavis offers three other locations in the Charleston area on Rivers Avenue in North Charleston, Trolley Road in Summerville and Main Street in Moncks Corner.

 Juicing up